laas/fape/Manual.md

     function boolean connected(Locatin a, Location b);

 ANML further allows to define functions whose value is constant over time.
-We could rewrite the `connected` function above to enforce that the value doesn't change over time:
+We could rewrite the `connected` function above to make sure its value doesn't change over time:

     // a constant is a function whose value doesn't change over time